RhysU/ar/README.rst

    ("Dynamically Linked Functions") within [Octave] for implementation details.
    Also demonstrates how working storage may be reused across multiple invocations to reduce the number of allocations for processing data sets.

+*ar-python.cpp*, *setup.py*
+   Provides some functionality as a Python extension module called 'ar'.
+   This is modeled after the Octave wrapper but is not yet as robust.

 *test.cpp*
    A test driver for testing ``ar.hpp`` against benchmarks by [Bourke1998].